truvhq/quickstart/README.md

 ```

 ## API calls
-After receiving the `access_token` we can now make API calls and pass this data to the frontend to show in the app.
+After receiving the `access_token` we can now make API calls and pass the data to the frontend to show in the app.

 ```
     def get_verification_info_by_token(self, access_token: str) -> Any: